Sajida-Ait-si-mhand/Cpp_07/test/Read.md

 // A Funcion tamplate = decribe what a finction looks like.
 // Can be use to generate as many overloaded cuntions as needed each using a diffrent data types

+  why the template are so useful:
+	For avoiding the same class for int, float, char ext